OATheSWE/F-S-A/README.md

 # Field Service Assistant

 Field Service Assistant is a web application designed to help manage and streamline field service activities.
 Whether you're involved in community outreach, door-to-door preaching, or any field service work, this tool can assist you in tracking your activities, managing students or team members, and reporting your progress.
 This is a link to the [Field Service Assistant](https://feild-service-assistant.web.app/) application.
-Here is a link to the project on github - https://github.com/OATheSWE/F-S-A.
+Here is a link to the project on github - https://github.com/OATheSWE/F-S-A. Here is a link to my project screen cast - https://drive.google.com/file/d/1R6bQSFucyh2s5azFOfEnwjxZfWLmhDIu/view?usp=sharing

 ## Tech Stack